Best Baklava in Istanbul: Top 10 Baklava Shops

 Gaziantep Baklavacısı, also known as Gaziantep Baklavacısı Mehmet Usta, is another Asian-side stop, with a wide range of fresh baklava varieties.

 The catch is location.
 The branches sit in the Maltepe and Ataşehir districts, and neither is a natural destination on a first visit.
-You will likely only make the trip for one reason: to taste one of the best baklavas in Istanbul.
+You will likely only make the trip for the baklava itself, like the midye baklava in the tray above, mussel-shaped pieces with fanned phyllo layers.
 Plenty of people do.

 8. Hacı Bozan Oğulları 1948

 Hacı Bozan Oğulları is one of the most reputable baklava and cake makers in Turkey.
 The history goes back to 1948, and the first restaurant opened in Istanbul in 1958.
-The İncirli branch serves one of the best baklavas in the city alongside good kebabs, so it works as a full meal rather than a counter stop.
+The İncirli branch is the one to pick for the baklava, and it serves good kebabs alongside it, so it works as a full meal rather than a counter stop.

 Today there are seven branches in Istanbul, all run by family members.